Integrating Scholarly Concentration Work Into The Clerkship and Post-Clerkship Years

-The clinical years are a busy and exciting time.
+The clerkship and post-clerkship years are a busy and exciting time.
 However, there is actually ample time in the clinical schedule to complete the work, and it is very possible to integrate your scholarly concentration work into some of the existing clerkships that you will be completing anyway!

 Below are some suggestions as to how to approach your schedule with your concentration in mind.
 As you plan, be sure to check your timeline with your concentration area Directors- faculty will need ample time to review your scholarly product prior to graduation!